Click on the Dance

 it was easy to choreograph a fun dance to it.
 Grant Gadbois volunteered to help

 me choreograph it and his energy is apparent in the choreography.
-The dance is
+To simplify the

 Open